screid123/wp-plugin-template/README.md

    - `PLUGIN_SLUG` - Should match `slug` in `plugin-info.yml`
    - `DOWNLOAD_URI` - Should match `download_uri` in `plugin-info.yml`
    - `DEST_DIR` - Should be the relative path of `DOWNLOAD_URI`, e.g. - `https://cdn.ccstatic.com/wordpress-plugins/wp-plugin-template/` would be `wordpress-plugins/wp-plugin-template` (no leading or trailing slash!)
+6. Update this README.md file with your own info!
 7. Follow the [Development](#development) and [Release](#release) instructions below!

 ## Development